Near Record Burmese Python & Hatching Eggs Captured In Florida Everglades

-BROWARD COUNTY (CBSMiami) – A near record breaking Burmese Python has been eliminated in the Florida Everglades.
+BROWARD COUNTY (CBSMiami) – A near record-breaking Burmese Python has been eliminated in the Florida Everglades.

 The invasive snake was 16-feet long and weighed 165 pounds.